-A basic review of grammar is coupled with intensive practice in sentence recognition and development (patterns).
-Clear communication in everyday situations is included.
+A basic review of grammar is coupled with intensive practice is whence recognition and development (natterns).
+Clear comment of the communication is included.
 Grammar and communication skills are combined with the ultimate goal of writing short paragraphs.
 This course does not apply toward graduation.